MASTER AND DOCTORAL DEGREE POSTGRADUATE STUDY PROGRAMMES:

 5th Enrolment Deadline: The 5th enrolment period is from 30 August to 15 September 2017.

 6th Enrolment Deadline: The 6th enrolment period is from 16 September to 30 September 2017.

 Number of Open Positions

-Doctoral degree study programmes: for the citizens of Slovenia and the EU countries 25 open positions are available for each year at the Nanosciences and Nanotechnologies programme, 15 open positions at the Ecotechnology programme, and 15 open positions at the Information and Communication Technologies programme.
+Doctoral degree study programmes for citizens of the Republic of Slovenia and the European Union: 20 open positions are available for each year at the Information and Communication Technologies programme, and 15 positions at all other programmes.

-Master degree study programmes: for the citizens of Slovenia and the EU countries 15 open positions are available for each year at each study programme.
+Master degree study programmes for citizens of the Republic of Slovenia and the European Union: 15 open positions are available for each year at each study programme.

 Doctoral Studies Enrolment Requirements:

 Students eligible to apply for enrolment into doctoral study programmes have graduated from:

 - a direct master’s degree study programme, if evaluated with 300 credit points,

 - an earlier (before Bologna declaration) study programme for the university degree.